ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 (i.e. not from the REPL), and the startup time is an issue, you can try compiling ITensors.jl using [PackageCompiler](https://julialang.github.io/PackageCompiler.jl/dev/).

-Before using PackageCompiler, when we first start using ITensors.jl we might see:
+Before using PackageCompiler to compile ITensors, when we first start using ITensors.jl we might see:
 ```julia
 julia> @time using ITensors
   3.845253 seconds (10.96 M allocations: 618.071 MiB, 3.95% gc time)